CUBRID/cubrid-manual/en/sql/datatype.rst

 **NCHAR** (*n*) is used to store non-English character strings.
 It can be used only for character sets supported by CUBRID described above. n is the number of characters.
 If *n* is omitted, the length is specified as the default value 1.
 When the length of a character string exceeds *n*, they are truncated.
 When character string which is shorter than *n* is stored, whitespace characters are used to fill up the  space.

-To store a Korean character string as a national character string type, you must set the locale of the operating system to Korean, or set the value of the **CUBRID_LANG** environment variable to **ko_KR.euckr** before creating the table.
+To store a Korean character string as a national character string type, you must set the locale of the operating system to Korean, or set the value of the **CUBRID_CHARSET** environment variable to **ko_KR.euckr** before creating the table.

 .. note:: In the earlier versions of CUBRID 9.0, *n* represents bite length, not the number of characters.